-- 6. If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and where applicable attends at least 80% of the committee meetings; - b. the student must write a report on the activities he has performed as part of his special role, including timekeeping records, and will send it to either the Exam Board or an examiner designated by the Exam Board before the end of the relevant academic year; - c. the student does not receive any financial compensation or financial assistance from the Profiling Fund for his committee membership. - 7.
-If the student uses a work placement abroad in line with THUAS minor-policy as referred to in Article 3.3(3)(b) as an elective, he must report in detail on his activities.
+- 6. If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and attends at least 80% of the committee meetings;

+- b. the student must write a report on the activities they have performed as part of their special role, including timekeeping records, and will send it to either the Exam Board or an examiner designated by the Exam Board before the end of the relevant academic year; - c. the student does not receive any financial compensation or financial assistance from the Profiling Fund for their committee membership. - 7.
+If the student uses a work placement abroad in line with THUAS minor-policy as referred to in Article 3.3(3)(b) as an elective, they must report in detail on their activities.
 The Exam Board will determine the manner of reporting.

-Article 3.4 Honours programme
+Article 3.4 Honors program

-The programme does not feature an honours programme.
+The program does not feature an honours program.